 - Scatter the remaining caramelized onions on top of the stuffing.
-Cover with foil and transfer to the oven for 35 minutes.
-Remove the foil and continue baking an additional 10 minutes until the middle has set and the top is golden-brown.
+Cover with foil and transfer to the oven for 30–40 minutes.
+Remove the foil and continue baking for an additional 10 minutes until the middle has set and the top is golden brown. in the middle.
 Remove the stuffing from the oven and turn on the broiler.

 Prepare the miso butter:

 - Combine the melted butter and miso in a bowl and whisk until smooth.
 Pour the mixture over the stuffing.

 - Transfer the stuffing to the oven under the broiler for 2–3 minutes.
 Keep an eye on it so that it doesn’t burn, but the butter should cause the bread to crisp up and turn deep golden brown.
 Remove from the oven.

 - Serve the stuffing warm.
 Keep leftovers in an airtight container for 3–4 days in the refrigerator or in the freezer for up to a month.
 Enjoy!